headshot2017/3dpinball-nds/README.md

 Built with the [BlocksDS SDK](https://github.com/blocksds/sdk)

+Game data from 3D Pinball Space Cadet (Windows 95 Plus, Windows XP...) must be placed in `SD card/data/SpaceCadetPinball`

-This port has some bugs which are currently being fixed:
+This port has some bugs:
+* CADET.DAT from Full Tilt!
+Pinball does not work.
+Most likely due to having higher-resolution bitmaps and running out of memory while loading.
-* Sprites on the pinball table do not appear correctly due to being downscaled by half
+* When loading the game in DS mode, some of the lights on the pinball table do not work correctly as a side effect of the bitmaps being downscaled by half.
+  * This is not present in DSi mode, as the bitmaps are not downscaled there.